fbpx

 Sahrauis protest against the Swiss company LafargeHolcim

-While the Sahrawis in the refugee camps depend on international aid supplies, which are dwindling, international companies and the Moroccan state profit from the occupation.
+While the Sahrauis in the refugee camps are dependent on international aid supplies, which are becoming increasingly scarce, international companies and the Moroccan State from the occupation.
 The coastal strip under Moroccan occupation is rich in resources.
-Annual revenues from phosphate mining alone amounted to $90 million in 2019, while Algeria had $37 million available from the UN Refugee Agency (UNHCR).
-Sahrawi refugee camps in western Algeria also depend on this drip.
+Alone the annual yield from phosphate mining was 2022 estimated over 300 million USD, while Algeria received from the UN Refugee Agency (UNHCR).
+22 Million, half as much as needed, had at its disposal.
+From this drip also hang the Sahrawi refugee camp in western Algeria.
 Phosphate is used to produce fertilizer, an important product in agriculture worldwide.
 In addition, the sea off the coast of Western Sahara is rich in fish.
 Foreign companies are also increasingly involved in infrastructure projects.
-This includes the Swiss company Holcim, whose subsidiary LafargeHolcim Maroc operates a cement factory near the town of El Aaiun.
-Holcim is thus literally cementing the occupation.
-Swiss companies are also repeatedly involved in transporting fish or phosphate from the occupied territory or supplying components for energy projects.
-So too ABBwhich sold 80 percent of the affected sector to Hitachi in 2019.
-In addition Volg still tomatoes from the occupied Western Sahara.
+One example is the Swiss company Holcim, whose subsidiary LafargeHolcim Maroc near the city of El Aaiun operates a cement factory.
+Holcim thus literally cements the occupation.
+Swiss companies are also repeatedly involved in the transport of fish or phosphate from the occupied territory or supply components for energy projects., so also Hitachi Energy.
+In addition, Volg says it still sources tomatoes from the occupied Western Sahara on a case-by-case basis and Zug-based EuroChem imported 2021 Phosphate rock from the phosphate mine in the occupied territory to a company-owned asset in Estonia.

 breach of international law

 The transactions between Morocco and foreign companies contradict international law.
 According to the UN, Western Sahara is a non-self-governing territory, and Switzerland also follows this definition.
 In 2002, the UN legal advisor Hans Corell examined the requirements for legally extracting resources in such a territory.
-He came to the conclusion: Resources in a non-self-governing area may not be used against the wishes and interests of the affected people.
+He came to the conclusion that resources in a non-self-governing area may only be used with the consent of the people concerned.

 Against the will of the Saharauis

 Time and again, the Sahrawis speak out vehemently against the economic activities of foreign companies in Western Sahara.
 They also defend themselves legally and are repeatedly proven right.
-In 2021, the European Court of Justice handed down the last of five very similar rulings.
-The court declared the fisheries and free trade agreement between the EU and Morocco invalid because it included Western Sahara without a legal basis.
-In order to conclude such agreements, the Sahrawi people, represented by the Frente Polisario, must give their consent.
+In recent years, the European Court of Justice has issued numerous rulings on economic agreements between Morocco and the EU and has repeatedly come to the conclusion that Morocco and Western Sahara are different territories, and that agreements on the territory of Western Sahara must be negotiated with the Sahrawis and their internationally recognized representative, the Frente Polisario.

 Economy and politics lag behind jurisdiction

 Despite this clear legal situation, companies make lucrative business deals with Morocco and thus contribute to maintaining the occupation situation, which is also accompanied by serious human rights violations.
-In addition to the resources of phosphate, oil, fish, agricultural products, salt and sand shipped to the Canary Islands, it is large infrastructure projects in the occupied territory that are the subject of discussion.
+In addition to the resources of phosphate, fish, agricultural products, salt and sand shipped to the Canary Islands, it is large infrastructure projects in the occupied territory that are the subject of discussion.
+These include renewable energy projects, which are also being implemented without the consent of the Sahrawis.
 By awarding these lucrative deals to foreign companies, Morocco secures the support of the business community and pro-business politicians.

 Argument of local economic development